RunestoneInteractive/RunestoneServer/pip2/source/Assignments/week10.rst

    * Before Wednesday's class:
        * View slides ``FB Graph API`` in cTools resources/Slides
-       * Ue pip to install the facebook-sdk module
+       * Use pip to install the facebook-sdk module
        * Do the :ref:`FaceBook API exercises <fb_api_exercises>`.

 2. Reading responses